jadecobra/python_tdd_exercises/INDENTATION_ERROR.md

     ```
     all the tests pass

-## How to solve the IndentationError in Classes
+## Solve the IndentationError in Classes

 let us add more tests, this time to raise indentation errors for [Class](./CLASSES.md) definitions *noting the difference in spacing*